 Avoid These Money Errors During Divorce

 One of the trickier aspects of the divorce process beyond child custody is figuring out and managing finances, especially if there is no prenuptial agreement present and both spouses were accustomed to keeping a shared account.
-Since it can be tough to manage money during a marriage dissolution, it’s worth avoiding common money mistakes.
+Since it can be tough to manage money during a marriage dissolution, it’s worth avoiding common money mistakes with divorce.

 Hiding assets is not unusual yet there are consequences.
 It’s expected that both spouses be completely honest and upfront about their assets and any debts owed.
 By disguising properties, one party deprives the court of essential details.
 This may result in charges of civil as well as criminal contempt.
 To put it another way, it may result in jail time.